istio/old_pilot_repo/doc/build-vagrant.md

 # Vagrant build environment

 _Note:_ This section applies to Mac and Windows users only.
+You can develop natively on Linux.

 ## Pre-requisites ##